The Family Educational Rights and Privacy Act (FERPA)

-When students have provided the College with two parent addresses (for example, in the case of divorced or separated parents), the College will send all parent mailings to both parent addresses.
-A student who wishes to limit mailings to one parent, or who wishes to change a parent's address, must notify the College by filling out a form in the Registrar's Office.
+When students have provided Moravian with two parent addresses (for example, in the case of divorced or separated parents), the University will send all parent mailings to both parent addresses.
+A student who wishes to limit mailings to one parent, or who wishes to change a parent's address, must notify Moravian.

 Educational Records: Definition

-Educational records are those directly related to students and maintained by Moravian College.
+Educational records are those directly related to students and maintained by Moravian.
 They do not include the following:

 - Records of instructional, supervisory, and administrative personnel and ancillary educational personnel that are in the sole possession of the creator and are not accessible or revealed to any other individual except a substitute who may temporarily perform the duties of the creator.

-Note: Records of persons employed solely as a consequence of College attendance, e.g., tutors and work-study students, are educational records.
+Note: Records of persons employed solely as a consequence of Moravian attendance, e.g., tutors and work-study students, are educational records.

 - Records, including student-health records, created and maintained by a physician, psychiatrist, psychologist, or other recognized medical or counseling professional or paraprofessional, to be used solely in connection with the provision of treatment to the student and not disclosed to anyone other than for treatment purposes, provided that records may be disclosed to physicians or professionals of the student's choice.

-Note: Treatment in this context does not include remedial education activities or other activities that are part of the program of instruction at Moravian College.
+Note: Treatment in this context does not include remedial education activities or other activities that are part of the program of instruction at Moravian.